 Ad hoc incentives

 Looking to hit a goal in the month?
-How about end of month pizzas or a half day for the team if the goal is hit?
+How about end of month pizzas or a half day for the team to say well done.

 Be a considerate boss

 Staff want a boss who is approachable and who they are happy to take their problems too, sometimes professional or sometimes personal.
 Always be polite, say hello, say thank you, offer a tea or coffee if your making one and generally show interest in how they are generally getting on.